Al12rs/smallLinearSolverBatched/README.md

 adding command line parameters at the end if in manual mode.

-Change --cpus-per-task= to increase the number of phisical cpu cores available for openMP to use.
+Change --cpus-per-task= to increase the number of physical cpu cores available for OpenMP to use.

 Change --mem= to ingrease the maximum usable memory (gpu is limited to a little less than 12G) and currently the program is limited by int memory pointers.

 Change --time= to set the time limit in minutes of of the test.
 For autotester 20-30 minutes might be needed.
-For manual 3 minutes is already plenty.
-Mostly to ensure that the program does not go into infinite loop while on a work node.
+For manual 3 minutes is already plenty enough.
+Mostly to ensure that the program does not go into an infinite loop while on a work node.

 Change --gres=gpu:kepler: to change the number of GPUs requested (in case of adding multi gpu support).